jedisct1/inferswitch/README.md

 ## Unified Gateway for Multiple LLM Providers

-InferSwitch is an intelligent API gateway that seamlessly routes requests between multiple Large Language Model (LLM) providers.
+InferSwitch is an API gateway that seamlessly routes requests between multiple Large Language Model (LLM) providers.
 It acts as a drop-in replacement for the Anthropic API while providing expertise-based routing, automatic failover, smart caching, and the ability to use local models through LM-Studio or other backends.

 ### Key Features

 🚀 **Multi-Provider Support** - Route between Anthropic Claude, OpenAI GPT, OpenRouter models, local LM-Studio models, and any OpenAI-compatible endpoints

-🧠 **Custom Expert Routing** - Define your own AI experts with custom descriptions and let MLX intelligently route queries to the most appropriate specialist - no hardcoded patterns needed
+🧠 **Custom Expert Routing** - Define your own AI experts with custom descriptions and let MLX route queries to the most appropriate specialist - no hardcoded patterns needed

 🎯 **MLX-Powered Classification** - Local AI models (default: `jedisct1/arch-router-1.5b`, optimized for routing) analyze queries to match them with your custom expert definitions using pure AI classification

-💾 **Smart Caching** - Reduce costs and latency with intelligent response caching that ignores irrelevant metadata
+💾 **Smart Caching** - Reduce costs and latency with smart response caching that ignores irrelevant metadata

 🔄 **Model Overrides** - Transparently replace expensive models with cheaper alternatives for development and testing